 Great, you’ve got an interview!
 Now what?
 First, make sure that you prepare appropriately.
 Afterward, take the next steps to make yourself stand apart from the other candidates.
 Take a look at the resources below to make your interviewing experience a successful.

 Located in the Lear Career Center - Room 21 Eppley

-Pleaese contact the Lear Center if none of the available times work with your schedule firstname.lastname@example.org or 517.432.0830
+- Please contact the Lear Center to schedule an advising appointment firstname.lastname@example.org or 517.432.0830

 2014 Career Fairs